Don-Heal/rails-reactjs-booking-app-project-documentation/README.md

 13. Add a lesson so that I can record any lessons that I arrange outside of the app (for example, there may be instances where I still arrange lessons by conversing with a student)
 14. Change a lesson so that I can reschedule lessons in the event there is a need to do so and I know of a suitable location/date/time for reschedule
 15. Cancel a lesson so that I can withdraw my commitment to providing a lesson if my plans change and providing that lesson is not feasible or desirable
+16. Change the prices displayed for my lessons so that I can maintain up-to-date advertisements of my lesson prices if/when they change
-16. Receive all messages submitted through the app's contact form so that I can be informed of any messages from students or prospective students and act accordingly (for example, by calling them to discuss the prospect of lessons)
+17. Receive all messages submitted through the app's contact form so that I can be informed of any messages from students or prospective students and act accordingly (for example, by calling them to discuss the prospect of lessons)

 ## Wireframes